Charlotte Hatherley: Collaborative work

 In 2007, Hatherley was a touring guitarist for Bryan Ferry, and in 2009 joined Bat for Lashes as a live member of the band.

 In 2010, Hatherley joined KT Tunstall's band, playing lead guitar.
 The 2010/11 tour coincided with the release of Tunstall's Tiger Suit album.
 In an interview with the Galway Advertiser, Tunstall said that Hatherley had helped her 'to find the voice that she had always been searching for.'
 "Charlotte has just blown us all away.
 She's an exceptionally talented musician and very visceral.
 It's just pure emotion when she plays."
 Hatherley has subsequently recorded guitar on Tunstall's albums Kin and Wax and played guitar on her 2018 tour.

 During 2015/2016, Hatherley was a performing member of Cold Specks and NZCA Lines, and throughout 2016/2017 toured as guitarist/keyboardist for Birdy coinciding with the release of Birdy's Beautiful Lies album.
 In 2019 Hatherley played for Frank Turner, and played on Fred Deakin's album The Lasters.

 From 2017 to 2020, Hatherley was musical director, guitarist and keyboardist for South African artist Nakhane.

 In 2021, Hatherley played on Imelda May's album 11 Past the Hour and Natalie Imbruglia's Firebird.
 During 2023 she played as part of Birdy's live band for the Portraits tour.

 Across Summer 2024 she played in Bat For Lashes' live band for the Dream Of Delphi tour in the UK and Europe.

 Personal life

 Since late 2016, Hatherley has been in a relationship with artist and Empire features editor Alex Godfrey.
 They have a daughter, Rosa Mars, born late June 2020.

+Hatherley was in a relationship with director Edgar Wright from 2002 which lasted for several years.
+Hatherley's mother, Patricia Franklin, also appeared in all three films of Wright's Three Flavours Cornetto trilogy.